 The highest quality lawyers.
 A proven track record.
 Problem solvers.
 Unparalleled client service.
 These are just some of the reasons that Alston & Bird is consistently recognized as a preeminent adviser on capital markets transactions.
 Having completed more than 300 registered or Rule 144A securities offerings with an aggregate deal value of $180 billion over the past decade, we are known for our significant technical knowledge, combined with practical advice that is focused on helping our clients reach their business objectives efficiently and on time.
 Chambers USA reports that clients find us to be “very much in tune with their business needs, which translates into what needs to be accomplished on the legal front.”
-Based on number of deals as issuer’s counsel in the first quarter of 2019, Bloomberg ranked our team #11 for “U.S. Equity Offerings” and #14 for “U.S. High Yield Corporate Bonds.”
+Based on number of deals as issuer’s counsel in 2019, Bloomberg ranked our team in the top 20 for “U.S. Equity Offerings” and #10 for “EMEA Corporate Investment Grade Bonds.”

 Our lawyers represent companies in a wide range of capital markets transactions, including: